-Prospective property owners will often research their purchase meticulously.
+Prospective home buyers will often research their purchase meticulously.
 However, once the loan is approved, few people seem to place the same importance on reviewing the features and benefits of their loan to make sure it still meets their needs.

 We tend to make sure we are getting the best deals on our insurance premiums, mobile phone contracts and even from our utility providers, so why not our home loans?